ImperialCollegeLondon/RSEBlog/docs/posts/20260914_deploy_llm.md

 "content": "<think>\nOkay, the user is asking for a one-sentence definition of Imperial College London.
 Let me start by recalling what I know about the institution.
 Imperial College London is a prestigious university located in London, UK, known for its strong academic programs and research.
 I need to make sure the sentence is concise and includes key details like location, type of institution, and notable aspects.\n\nFirst, I should mention the university's name.
 Then, its location.
 Next, the type of institution.
 Also, the reputation or achievements.
 Let me check if there's any specific information I should include.
 For example, the fact that it's a public institution or its focus areas.
 Maybe include something about its reputation in the field of education or research.\n\nWait, the user wants it in one sentence.
 So I need to combine these elements without adding unnecessary words.
 Let me structure it: \"Imperial College London is a prestigious UK university located in London, offering a wide range of academic programs and research opportunities.\" That seems to cover location, type, and purpose.
 Let me double-check if there's any other important detail that's missing.
 No, that should be sufficient.
 I think that's the correct answer.\n</think>\n\nImperial College London is a prestigious UK university located in London, offering a wide range of academic programs and research opportunities.",
 ```

 Interesting...
 We can see that this model in particular uses many of its allocated tokens on the 'thinking' phase, before starting to write its final response.
 Clearly some experimentation is called for!
-There is a huge selection of models to try from Hugging Face and other AI container sources we can try.
+There is a huge selection of models to try from [Hugging Face][HuggingFace] and other AI container sources we can try.
 The `Qwen/Qwen3-14B` model is a Slightly bigger and more capable version of the model we are using now, or alternatively there are many more to choose from.
 Before we do that, though, let's make sure that our inference server is secure from other users.

 ## Adding Token-Based Authentication